FJD-CEPH/aCNViewer/README.md

 #####TestAffy: generate a quantitative stacked histogram from CEL files with a window size of 2Mbp

+`python aCNViewer.py -f aCNViewer_TEST_DATA/snpArrays250k_sty/ -c aCNViewer_TEST_DATA/snpArrays250k_sty/hg18.chrom.sizes -t OUTPUT_DIR --histogram 1 -C aCNViewer_TEST_DATA/snpArrays250k_sty/centro.txt -w 2000000 -b BIN_DIR --gcFile aCNViewer_TEST_DATA/snpArrays250k_sty/GC_Affy250k.txt --platform Affy250k_sty -l aCNViewer_TEST_DATA/snpArrays250k_sty/LibFiles/ --gw6Dir aCNViewer_TEST_DATA/snpArrays250k_sty/gw6/`

+If ASCAT is not installed and if you want to install it into a custom folder, please add the following option to the previous command line: `--rLibDir RLIB`

+The histogram `OUTPUT_DIR/lrr_baf.segments_merged_hist_2000000nt.png` can also be found in `aCNViewer_TEST_DATA/snpArrays250k_sty/expectedResults/test1/lrr_baf.segments_merged_hist_2000000nt.png`.

+Please note that while generating the histogram, the following files are created as well:
+* `*_10pc_ploidy.txt` is a matrix of segments of 10% chromosomal length for all samples.
+The last column indicates the calculated ploidy which corresponds to the most frequent ploidy
+* `*_samples.txt` contains, for each segment, the percentage of samples belonging to each CNV key value and the list of these samples

+==**Here is the full command:**==

 `python aCNViewer.py -f CEL_DIR -c CHR_SIZE_FILE -t OUTPUT_DIR --histogram 1 -C CENTROMERE_FILE -w WINDOW_SIZE -b BIN_DIR --gcFile ASCAT_GC_FILE --platform AFFY_PLATFORM -l AFFY_LIB_DIR --gw6Dir GW6_DIR [--lohToPlot LOH_TO_PLOT] [--rColorFile RCOLOR_FILE]`<br>
 where:
 * `CEL_DIR` is the folder containing ".cel" ou ".cel.gz" files